 It is possible to have two different scoring correction periods, one for later scoring errors (see §8.79.1).
 So four correction periods are possible.
-All four default to thirty minutes after the final scores have been posted in the absence of regulations to the contrary, though the EBU now uses a default period of twenty minutes.

-Correction periods in EBU events are shown in §2.5.
+All four default to thirty minutes after the final scores have been posted, in the absence of regulations to the contrary; the EBU uses a default period of twenty minutes.
+Correction periods in EBU events are given in §2.5.